rajch/LBCC-book/README.md

 Please read this book too, and run the code therein.
 A working compiler in every chapter from Chapter 1 onwards, I promise.

+The companion code for this book can be found at [https://github.com/rajch/LBCC-code](https://github.com/rajch/LBCC-code).